 We will again offer a full Children’s Program during our Traditional Song, Celtic and Old-Time Weeks.
-For those families bringing small children, we will continue to provide evening childcare at no additional cost.
+For those families bringing small children, we will continue to provide evening childcare during those weeks at no additional cost.

 The Swannanoa Gathering is structured around what we call an ‘open format’, which allows students to create their own curriculum and take as many classes as there are periods in the day.
 We require that students register for specific classes, but allow them to switch after the first day into another, open class if they find they have made an inappropriate choice.
 After this ‘settling-in’ period, we expect that students will remain in those classes, and we discourage dropping in and out of classes during the week.
 This structure allows students considerable flexibility, and is an essential element of our program’s character and appeal.
 Many of our classes may include musical notation or tablature, though in general, we emphasize learning by ear.

 Classes generally have a maximum of 15 students.
 Some may have more or less than this figure due to the nature of the subject or the discretion of the instructor, and limits for each class will be indicated in our catalog.
-Several of the 2017 workshops filled up early last year and we expect that trend to continue as more of our programs approach their limits, and although our schedule of classes is not currently complete, pre-registrations are strongly encouraged.
+Several of the 2019 workshops filled up early last year and we expect that trend to continue as more of our programs approach their limits, and although our schedule of classes is not currently complete, pre-registrations from this newsletter are strongly encouraged.
 While it doesn’t guarantee that you’ll get all the classes you want, pre-registration definitely gives you the best chance at doing so.
 Folks may register with a tuition deposit of $100 and may reserve housing without a deposit.
 The deadline for pre-registration is Feb.
-9. Pre-registrants will be sent a class schedule as soon as it is ready and given priority in class assignments.
-Full payment is required by June 1 to guarantee a space.
+8. Pre-registrants will be sent a class schedule as soon as it is ready and given priority in class assignments.
+Full payment is required by May 31 to guarantee a space.
 After that date, class reservations will be unconfirmed until we receive the balance.
-If we are holding a space for a student in a class that is full, and their balance is unpaid after June 1, we may release that space to another student.
+If we are holding a space for a student in a class that is full, and their balance is unpaid after May 31, we may release that space to another student.

-Traditional Song Week, July 1-7, promotes a wide variety of traditional singing styles.
-For next year, Coordinator Julee Glaub Weems’ program welcomes the ‘freedom songs’ of Reggie Harris, Irish singers Cathy Jordan, Mairéad Ní Mhaonaigh and Dáithí Sproule, gospel choir leader Kathy Bullock, Master Music Maker and host of NPR’s Thistle & Shamrock Fiona Ritchie, multi-talented Appalachian musician Josh Goforth, seventh-generation Appalachian ballad singer Sheila Kay Adams, Nashville guitarist Tim May, folk songwriter Joe Newberry, Karl Scully from the Four Irish Tenors, Nashville guitarist Tim May, old-time country musician Mark Weems and Sing Out!
-Radio founder Matt Watroba. with guest artists Laura Boosinger and Tony Ellis.
+Traditional Song Week, July 5-11, promotes a wide variety of traditional singing styles.
+For next year, Coordinator Julee Glaub Weems’ program welcomes the ‘freedom songs’ of Reggie Harris, Irish singers Cathy Jordan, Mairéad Ní Mhaonaigh and Dáithí Sproule, gospel choir leader Kathy Bullock, Master Music Maker and host of NPR’s Thistle & Shamrock Fiona Ritchie, multi-talented Appalachian musicians Josh Goforth and Sheila Kay Adams, Riders in the Sky’s Ranger Doug, folk songwriter Joe Newberry, Karl Scully from the Four Irish Tenors, Nashville guitarist Tim May, old-time country musician Mark Weems and Sing Out!
+Radio founder Matt Watroba.

-Celtic Week, July 8-14, welcomes several new faces as well as a few we haven’t seen for a while.
-New next summer are Scottish fiddlers Alasdair White and Mari Black, guitarist Owen Marshall, singer & mandolinist Dave Curley and bodhran player Anna Colliton.
-Back after a brief hiatus are fiddler Manus McGuire and accordionist Damien Connolly who join whistle player Kathleen Conneely, fiddlers Liz Carroll, Martin Hayes, Katie McNally, Liz Knowles, and Andrew Finn Magill and Caitlin Warbelow, singer Dave Curley, bodhran player Anna Colliton, singer Dáithí Sproule, Irish guitarist and singer John Doyle, Lúnasa’s Cillian Vallely & Kevin Crawford, guitarist Eamon O’Leary, Irish singer and flute player Nuala Kennedy, Celtic Week Host John Skelton, Dervish vocalist Cathy Jordan, ballad singer Len Graham, harper/concertina player Gráinne Hambly, piper Kieran O’Hare, harper Billy Jackson, sean nós dancer Siobhan Butler, Scottish singer Ed Miller, fret wizard Robin Bullock and accordionist John Whelan.
+Celtic Week, July 12-18, welcomes some new staff members in Solas fiddler Winifred Horan, whistle player Brian Holleran, and Chieftains guitarist Will MacMorran.
+Also back after a brief spell is Scottish fiddler Laura Risk.
+Returning staff include fiddlers Liz Carroll, Gerry O’Connor, Mari Black, Katie McNally, Liz Knowles, Andrew Finn Magill and Caitlin Warbelow, singer Dave Curley, bodhran player Anna Colliton, singer Dáithí Sproule, Irish guitarist and singer John Doyle, Lúnasa’s Cillian Vallely and Kevin Crawford, guitarist Eamon O’Leary, Irish singer and flute player Nuala Kennedy, Celtic Week Host John Skelton, ballad singer Len Graham, harper/concertina player Gráinne Hambly, piper Kieran O’Hare, harper Billy Jackson, sean nós dancer Siobhan Butler, Scottish singer Ed Miller, fret wizard Robin Bullock and accordionist John Whelan.
 Our final slot, for a mandolin/tenor banjo instructor should be filled by the time you read this.
 Check our website for updates.

-Contemporary Folk Week, July 22-28, offers an inspiring week of artist development for all acoustic performers.
+Contemporary Folk Week, July 26-August 1, offers an inspiring week of artist development for all acoustic performers.
 Classes include songwriting, performance, vocal coaching and more, taught by an outstanding lineup of seasoned professionals passionate about their art and equally passionate about inspiring others to develop their own unique gifts.
-Next year we welcome back Grammy-winners Kathy Mattea, Janis Ian, and Tom Paxton, singer/songwriters John Gorka, Nora Jane Struthers and Master Music Maker and creative dynamo Joe Craven.
+Next year we welcome back Grammy-winners Kathy Mattea, Janis Ian, and Tom Paxton, singer/songwriters John Gorka, Nora Jane Struthers, and Master Music Maker and creative dynamo Joe Craven.
 We’ll also have on hand veteran staff Cliff Eberhardt, Jon Vezner, Don Henry, Ellis Paul, David Wilcox, and Vance Gilbert.
 New this year, ex-Red Molly vocalist Laurie MacAllister joins Camela Widad on the vocal coaching staff.
 Kim Richardson returns as Contemporary Folk Week Host.

-Guitar Week, July 22-28, offers classes in fingerstyle and flatpicking guitar in a wide variety of styles as well as ukulele.
-Coordinator Greg Ruby brings back a number of old friends including Master Music Maker Al Petteway, David Grisman guitarist Grant Gordy, master of many styles Mike Dowling, fingerstylists Clive Carroll, Jamie Stillway and Mike Dowling, blues players Toby Walker, David Jacobs-Strain and Scott Ainslie, Celtic guitarists Robin Bullock and jazz guitarist Sean McGowan.
-Returning to Guitar Week after a hiatus are fingerstylists Bill Cooley, Adam Rafferty, Celtic guitarist Tony McManus and percussive fingerstylist Preston Reed.
-Patrick Landeza returns to teach ukulele and new this year is Cory Seznec, whose well-traveled style has many influences, from New Orleans to Paris to Ethiopia.
-Guitar tech Randy Hughes will offer maintenance tips, and this year’s Luthier’s Exhibit will again feature the guitars of master luthiers John Slobod, Michael Bashkin, John Kinnaird, and others, as well as a selection of amazing instruments from the inventory of Dream Guitars located in nearby Weaverville, NC.
+Guitar Week, July 26-August 1, offers classes in fingerstyle and flatpicking guitar in a wide variety of styles, as well as ukulele.
+Coordinator Greg Ruby brings back a number of old friends including Master Music Maker Al Petteway, David Grisman guitarist Grant Gordy, master of many styles Mike Dowling, fingerstylists Clive Carroll, Jamie Stillway, Steve Baughman, Gonzalo Bergara, and blues players Steve James, David Jacobs-Strain and Scott Ainslie, Celtic guitarists Robin Bullock and Tony McManus, jazz guitarist Sean McGowan, bluegrass player Ed Dodson and percussive fingerstylist Vicki Genfan.
+Gerald Ross returns to teach ukulele and new this year is Cory Seznec, whose well-traveled style has many influences, from New Orleans to Paris to Ethiopia.
+Guitar tech Randy Hughes will offer maintenance tips, and this year’s Luthier’s Exhibit will feature the guitars of master luthiers John Slobod (www.circaguitars.com), Tom Doerr (www.doerrguitars.com) and more, as well as a selection of amazing instruments from the inventory of Dream Guitars (www.dreamguitars.com) located in nearby Weaverville, NC.